Market Analysis · Updated

 • £32.6 billion gross lending in 2024; 57,200 first-time buyers helped

-• Government-backed schemes supported 39,000 purchases post-2024 expansion
+• Government-backed schemes supported 39,000 purchases following the 2024 expansion

-• MAB network spans 2,000+ advisers with access to 90+ lenders
+• MAB network spans 2,000+ advisers with access to 90+ lenders, making it the primary infrastructure for independent broker distribution

-Germany (€1.8T outstanding)
+Germany (~€1.8T outstanding)

 Germany’s market is dominated by platform players and bank-owned brokers, with Hypoport’s Europace leading digital infrastructure.
+Data from Hypoport SE investor publications and company reports.

-• Interhyp (ING-owned): €22B+ annual brokered volume, 500+ lender partners
+• Interhyp (ING-owned since 2008): €22B+ annual brokered volume, 500+ lender partners—Germany’s largest single broker by volume

-• Hypoport/Europace: Germany’s largest B2B mortgage marketplace
+• Hypoport/Europace: Germany’s largest B2B mortgage marketplace, connecting brokers, banks, and insurers on a single transaction platform

 France features a competitive landscape of PE-backed national champions and online aggregators.
+Data from company disclosures and BlackFin Capital Partners press releases.

-• CAFPI (BlackFin Capital): #1 broker, €4.75B annual volume, 1M+ customers served
+• CAFPI (BlackFin Capital since 2021): France’s #1 broker, €4.75B annual brokered volume, 1M+ customers served, 230 integrated agencies, 100+ banking partners

 Netherlands (~60% broker origination)

-• De Hypotheker: Oldest and largest independent broker
+• De Hypotheker: Oldest and largest independent broker chain

-• Hypotheek Visie: Major franchise chain
+• Hypotheek Visie: Major franchise chain with national coverage

 • Pricewise (Moltiply-owned): Established comparison platform

-Italy (7% volume growth)
+Italy (~€0.4T outstanding, 7% volume growth)

-• MutuiOnline (Moltiply): #1 online credit broker since 2000, 2M+ customers
+• MutuiOnline (Moltiply Group): Italy’s #1 online credit broker since 2000, 2M+ customers served

-• Segugio (Moltiply): Leading insurance comparison
+• Segugio (Moltiply Group): Leading insurance comparison platform

 4. The Digital Opportunity